Fishing At Swallowdale

 Pike

 Pike fishing is for the experienced angler as you will require specialist tackle and skilful handling techniques.
-Pike can weigh up to 20lb in weight and are very common across the Broads.
+Pike can weigh up to 20lb and are common across the Broads.
 Pike up to 40lb has been caught in the past.
-As Pike are predatory fish, the best baits are dead baits or artificial lures.
+Pike are predatory fish, the best baits are dead or artificial lures.